 The water in the pool is always calm, exceptionally warm, and perfect for splashing about.
 The imported sand is white, soft, and good for crafting the best sandcastles in the state.

 Just back from the beach, the park has everything for a perfect day: picnic tables, covered pavilions, BBQs, a playground, a basketball court, and a baseball field.
 Comfort stations have restrooms, change areas, and showers.

 Fishing is popular off the jetty, and with the right bait, you'll have a good chance of catching yellowtail snapper, grunt, and schoolmaster.

 Address: 50 E Beach Road, Tavernier, Florida

 11. Dagny Johnson Key Largo Hammock Botanical State Park

-Dagny Johnson Key Largo Hammock Botanical State Park is a hot spot for birding.
-Key Largo makes for a perfect rest stop for migrating birds.
-Some of the species spotted here include the black-whiskered vireo, La Sagra's flycatcher, and yellow-billed cuckoo.
-Keep an ear out for the songs of the Bahama mockingbird as they perch atop the greenery.
+Dagny Johnson Key Largo Hammock Botanical State Park is also a hot spot for birding, as Key Largo makes a perfect rest stop for migrating birds.
+Some of the many species to be spotted here include the black-whiskered vireo, La Sagra's flycatcher, and yellow-billed cuckoo.
+Bring your binoculars, and keep an ear out for the songs of the Bahama mockingbird as they perch atop the greenery.

 As you stroll along, look for butterflies, too.
 The park is home to a variety of species.
 A couple of the most frequently sighted include the Schaus' swallowtail and mangrove skippers.
 One of the park's smallest but most colorful inhabitants are the tree snails, easily spotted slowly making their way along the tree trunks.

 While there's limited parking at the entrance (so arrive early), it's a mile or so walk into the heart of the park, so plan accordingly.
 There is, however, a covered picnic pavilion just a short distance in.
 Also, the full two-mile loop can sometimes be inaccessible after heavy rainfall.